Adults who were malnourished as children earn at least 20% less, on average, than those who weren’t.

 The majority of children who come to Flying Kites have previously suffered from ill health and malnutrition, and early efforts to combat stunting require a holistic approach to intervention.
 As part of our commitment to health and sustainability, we cultivate large farms on both of our Njabini sites to provide fresh produce for our home and school.

 Our farm has greatly reduced our monthly grocery budget and allowed the Flying Kites family to enjoy cauliflower, spinach, carrots, potatoes, kale and plums.
-The children participate widely in both farms and enjoy caring for our chickens, sheep and rabbits.
-Our dairy initiative provides milk for both the students (and staff) at our school and home.
-Our cows are housed in a non-grazing unit, whereby their manure powers our kitchen through biogas technology, reducing our reliance on kerosene and firewood.
+The children participate widely in both farms and enjoy caring for our chickens, sheep and rabbits and dairy cows.